KaydanYard/pokemon-api-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Branches

+There is another branch inside of VSCode called working.
+Work from there and make sure to merge the branches together then remove working.
+For additional information click this [link](https://thenewstack.io/dont-mess-with-the-master-working-with-branches-in-git-and-github/) to learn more about branches.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).